jstefanelli/jstefanellicom/server/Readme.md

 # JWX (John's Webserver eXperiment)

-This is and experimental HTTP/1.1 server application to serve static files.
+This is an experimental HTTP/1.1 server application to serve static files.

 The project is set-up with CMake, and has no external dependencies.